-Buildings and Additions - A number of building improvements/additions were completed during the year including the roof replacement at Winding Brook Conference Center, the construction of a new pole barn next to the Mahoney building, and various other smaller projects.
-Disposals include improvements that were made to a leased building where the lease was terminated during the year and old improvements to other buildings that were renovated during the current year.

-Equipment - Purchased a garden tractor during the year.
-Disposed of an old copier, generator, uninterruptable power supplies, and various other equipment during the year.

-Furniture - Purchased some cubicles for the GTEC building.

-Technology Equipment - Purchased two new servers during the year.
-Disposed of old server and some mobility equipment during the year.

-Construction in Process - New projects started include the replacement of the glass store front on the Winding Brook Conference Center and the replacement of the steel siding on the Mahoney building.
-Projects completed during the year which were started in the previous year include the replacement of the roof on the Winding Brook Conference Center and the construction of a pole barn at the Mahoney building.
+- Buildings and Additions A number of building improvements/additions were completed during the year including the new glass storefront at Winding Brook Conference Center, new steel siding on the Mahoney building, a new parking lot at the GTEC building, and various other smaller projects. - Furniture Purchased some cubicles for the Mahoney building and replaced an operable wall at the GTEC building. - Technology Equipment Purchased two new servers during the year.
+Disposed of an old server and some mobility equipment during the year. - Construction in Process New projects started during the year included a new parking lot at Winding Brook Conference Center.
+Projects completed during the year which were started in the previous year included the glass storefront at Winding Brook Conference Center and the steel siding on the Mahoney building.